oemof/oemof-solph/doc/overview.rst

 The Open Energy System Modeling Framework has been developed for the modeling and analysis of energy supply systems considering power and heat as well as prospectively mobility.
 Energy system models often do not have publicly accessible source code and freely available data and are poorly documented.
 The missing transparency slows down the scientific discussion on  model quality with regard to certain problems such as grid extension.
 Besides, energy system models are often developed for a certain application and cannot be adjusted (or only with great effort) to other requirements.

-The Center for Sustainable Energy Systems (ZNES) together with the Reiner Lemoine Institute (RLI) in Berlin and the Otto-von-Guericke-University of Magdeburg (OVGU) are developing an Open Energy System Modeling Framework (oemof) that addresses these problems by offering a free, open and clearly documented framework for energy system modeling.
+The Center for Sustainable Energy Systems (ZNES) together with the Reiner Lemoine Institute (RLI) in Berlin and the Otto-von-Guericke-University of Magdeburg (OVGU) are developing an Open Energy System Modelling Framework (oemof) that addresses these problems by offering a free, open and clearly documented framework for energy system modelling.
 This transparent approach allows a sound scientific discourse on the underlying models and data.
 In this way the assessment of quality and significance of undertaken analyses is improved.
 Moreover, the modular composition of the framework supports the adjustment to a large number of application purposes.
 The open source approach allows a collaborative development of the framework that offers several advantages:

 - **Synergies** - By developing collaboratively synergies between the participating institutes can be utilized.